Pennsylvania Route 29: Susquehanna County

-PA 29 continues into Springville Township in Susquehanna County and heads north-northeast through a mix of farmland and woodland with some homes, passing through the community of Springville.
-The road continues through rural land with some natural gas wells and crosses into Dimock Township, passing through the community of Tyler.
-The route runs through farmland with some woods, homes, and natural gas wells and turns to the north, heading through the community of Dimock.
+PA 29 continues into Springville Township in Susquehanna County and heads north-northeast through a mix of farmland and woodland with some homes, passing through Springville.
+The road continues through rural land with some natural gas wells and crosses into Dimock Township, passing through Tyler.
+The route runs through farmland with some woods, homes, and natural gas wells and turns to the north, heading through Dimock.
 PA 29 runs through a mix of fields and woods with some development, entering Bridgewater Township.
-The road passes to the west of Husky Haven Airport and runs past homes and businesses in the community of South Montrose.
+The road passes to the west of Husky Haven Airport and runs past homes and businesses in South Montrose.
 The route continues north-northeast through rural areas before it bends northeast and then northwest as it runs through woodland with some nearby homes.
-PA 29 enters the borough of Montrose and becomes South Main Street, running through residential areas.
+PA 29 enters Montrose and becomes South Main Street, running through residential areas.
 The route curves northeast and runs past businesses before reaching an intersection with PA 167/PA 706 in the downtown area of Montrose.
 Here, PA 29 turns southeast to join PA 167/PA 706 on Church Street.
 The road passes more homes, turning northeast and becoming Grow Avenue.
 The three routes head into commercial areas and crosses back into Bridgewater Township, becoming an unnamed road.

 PA 29 splits from PA 167/PA 706 by heading north on an unnamed road, passing to the west of Lake Montrose.
 The road continues through a mix of farmland and woodland with some homes, crossing into Franklin Township and bending to the north-northeast.
 The route winds north through more rural areas and becomes parallel to Snake Creek, which is to the east of the road.
-PA 29 runs through wooded areas with some fields and residences, passing through the community of Franklin Forks.
-The road continues north and enters Liberty Township, where it becomes Snake Creek Road and bends north-northeast, running through the community of Lawsville Center.
-The route runs through forests with some farm fields and residences to the west of Snake Creek and heads through the community of Brookdale.
+PA 29 runs through wooded areas with some fields and residences, passing through Franklin Forks.
+The road continues north and enters Liberty Township, where it becomes Snake Creek Road and bends north-northeast, running through Lawsville Center.
+The route runs through forests with some farm fields and residences to the west of Snake Creek and heads through Brookdale.
 The northern section of PA 29 reaches its northern terminus at the New York state line, where the road continues into that state as NY 7.